webix-hub/docs/data/api/refs/ui.pdfviewer_methods.md

 - api/link/ui.pdfviewer_isvisible.md - checks whether the view is visible
 - api/link/ui.pdfviewer_load.md - loads data from an external data source.
 - api/link/ui.pdfviewer_mapevent.md - routes events from one object to another
-- api/ui.pdfviewer_nextpage.md -
+- api/ui.pdfviewer_nextpage.md - renders the page that follows the viewed one
 - api/link/ui.pdfviewer_parse.md - loads data to the component from an inline data source
-- api/ui.pdfviewer_prevpage.md -
+- api/ui.pdfviewer_prevpage.md - renders the page that precedes the viewed one
-- api/ui.pdfviewer_renderpage.md -
+- api/ui.pdfviewer_renderpage.md - renders the specified page in the viewer
 - api/link/ui.pdfviewer_resize.md - adjusts the view to a new size
-- api/ui.pdfviewer_setscale.md -
+- api/ui.pdfviewer_setscale.md - sets a new value for a zooming scale and renders current page with the new scale
 - api/link/ui.pdfviewer_show.md - makes the component visible
 - api/link/ui.pdfviewer_unbind.md - breaks "bind" link
 - api/link/ui.pdfviewer_unblockevent.md - cancels blocking events that was enabled by the 'blockEvent' command
-- api/ui.pdfviewer_zoomin.md -
+- api/ui.pdfviewer_zoomin.md - zooms the viewed page in
-- api/ui.pdfviewer_zoomout.md -
+- api/ui.pdfviewer_zoomout.md - zooms the viewed page out
 }}

 @index: